MetaMask/web3-dubai-mm-workshop/README.md

 }
 ```

-With the Styles and basic navigation skeleton in place we need to update our `pages/index.tsx` inside of our web app.
+With the Styles and basic navigation skeleton in place, we need to update our `pages/index.tsx` inside our web app.

-Update `pages/index.tsx` and replace the `<div>Lets get started</div>` with a link to the Navigation component:
+Update `pages/index.tsx` and replace the `<div>Let's get started</div>` with a link to the Navigation component:

 ```typescript
 import type { NextPage } from "next";